treeverse/lakeFS/docs/cloud/private-link.md

     * Pick the VPC you'd like to expose this service to.
     * Click **Create endpoint**

-Now you can access your infrastructure privately using the endpoint DNS name, if you like, we can associate it with a friendly name, please contact support@treeverse.io for more information.
+Now you can access your infrastructure privately using the endpoint DNS name.
+If you would like to change the DNS name to a friendly one please contact [support@treeverse.io](mailto:support@treeverse.io).

 ### Back-End Access